Land reform in the Philippines: Comprehensive Agrarian Reform Program

 The Comprehensive Agrarian Reform Program is the current law under which land reform is conducted.
 Large landholdings are broken up and distributed to farmers and workers on that particular hacienda.
 The crops grown on such haciendas include sugar and rice.
 Each farmer is given a "certificates of land ownership award" or CLOA for their new property.
 Under the law, a landowner can only retain 5 hectares, regardless of the size of the hacienda.
 Conflict can arise between previous landowners and "beneficiaries" and between competing farmers' groups that have conflicting claims.

 In December 2008, CARP expired and the following year CARPer was passed.
 CARPer stands for "Comprehensive Agrarian Reform Program Extension with Reforms".
 CARPer expired in 2014.

+Proposed legislation

+In 2007, Representative Crispin Beltran filed House Bill 3059, or the proposed Genuine Agrarian Reform Act, in the House of Representatives to address what proponents say are the shortcomings of CARP.

+House Bills 114 and 3051 were filed in the House of Representatives in 2017 and endorsed by the Department of Agrarian Reform.
+The bills aimed to distribute land without the need for beneficiaries to pay amortization.

+In 2022, House Bill 1161, or the Free Land Distribution Act, was filed in the House of Representatives.